cwesterhold/liquidsoft_components/README.md

 - Search Bar - Coming Soon

-Please check out each widgets page for implementation details
+Please check out each example for implementation details on each widget

 ## Getting Started